Hamas, Israel To Begin Fifth Hostage-prisoner Exchange - UrduPoint

 Negotiations on the second stage of the ceasefire were set to begin on Monday, but there have been no details on the status of the talks.

+Netanyahu's office said that after Saturday's swap, an Israeli delegation will head to Doha for further negotiations on the ceasefire.

-The second stage aims to secure the release of more hostages and pave the way for a permanent end to the war, which began on October 7, 2023.
+The second phase aims to secure the release of more hostages and pave the way for a permanent end to the war, which began with Hamas's October 7 attack.

 During the attack, militants took 251 hostages to Gaza.
 Seventy-six remain in captivity, including 34 whom the Israeli military says are dead.